How borrowing works

 Credit cards are another common form of borrowing.
 These can be with your bank or with another provider.
 You get a card that looks like a normal bank card and a credit limit, which the provider offers you based on a range of factors, including your income and your credit rating.
 A credit limit is the maximum amount you can owe on the card, which is the total of what you’ve spent, plus any interest or charges the provider adds.
 Credit card interest has no legal cap but common rates can range from 0% right up to 25% APR.
 Comparison websites can help you find the best deal.

 With credit cards you’re offered three main ways to repay.
 Firstly, you can pay off the whole balance in one go (clearing everything you owe).
 This is the cheapest option, often free if you pay in the same month you borrow.
 Secondly, you can pay the minimum amount which is set by your provider.
 This is often where problems can arise, as the minimum amount often isn’t enough to stop big credit card debts from growing rather than shrinking.
 The provider adds interest every month, and sometimes the minimum doesn’t cover this, so you end up owing more with each month that passes.
 This is when the concept of compound interest works against you.
 You can learn about compounding in more detail in another one of our videos.
-The third is paying an amount you set that covers the minimum with some more on top.
+The third is paying an amount you set that covers the minimum, with some more on top.
 This is the best option when you’re trying to clear a balance.
 You add whatever you’re able to spare to the minimum payment and you pay this.
+Using a credit card occasionally isn’t a cause to worry, but if you’re finding that you are struggling to pay the minimum, you should call the provider early to discuss your options.

-Personal loans are a financial product that is separate to your bank account or credit card.
+Personal loans are a financial product that is separate to your bank account or a credit card.
 You ask a lender to borrow a certain amount, they go away and do some checks on you before confirming this amount, or sometimes offering you a different sum.
 There’s always a cost involved in personal loans reflected in the APR.
 When you take one out, you agree to pay it back in regular instalments, usually by paying a set agreed amount each month.
 It is worth doing a lot of research before taking out a loan like this and note that in some cases, particularly if you need up to £3,000, a credit card may be cheaper.

 All Adult Learning Modules